-The axiomatic characterizations of maximal lotteries not only imply that maximal lotteries satisfy several desirable axioms, but also that any deviation from maximal lotteries leads to a violation of at least one of the axioms.
+The axiomatic characterizations of maximal lotteries not only imply that maximal lotteries satisfy desirable axioms, but also that any deviation from maximal lotteries leads to a violation of at least one of the axioms.
 Hence, a process that only guarantees an approximation of a maximal lottery will not enjoy the same axiomatic properties.
-However, rather than insisting on stringent axioms, one could relax them by only requiring them to hold in an approximate sense.
+However, rather than insisting on stringent axioms, one can relax them by only requiring them to hold in an approximate sense.
 For example, a natural notion of approximate Condorcet-consistency would require that a Condorcet winner receives probability close to 1 whenever one exists.
 Since the empirical distribution of winners according to our process is almost surely close to a maximal lottery and maximal lotteries are Condorcet-consistent, the process is approximately Condorcet-consistent in the above sense.
-More generally, many of the axioms that maximal lotteries satisfy such as population-consistency, composition-consistency, agenda-consistency, and efficiency also hold for approximate maximal lotteries.
-This follows from the fact that the correspondence returning the set of maximal lotteries depends continuously on the underlying preference profile and we show this exemplarily for population-consistency.
+More generally, approximate maximal lotteries satisfy approximate versions of many of the axioms enjoyed by maximal lotteries such as population-consistency, composition-consistency, agenda-consistency, and efficiency.
+This follows from the fact that the correspondence returning the set of maximal lotteries depends continuously on the underlying preference profile and we show this exemplarily for population-consistency in \Cref{sec:approximateaxiomatics}.